Sangavi002/allegro-FE/README.md

 ## Features

-- **User Authentication**: Users can log in to checkout products; guests can browse but must log in to make purchases.
+- **User Authentication**: Users can log in to add products to their cart; guests can browse products but must log in to make purchases.

 - **Secure Data Handling**: Passwords and sensitive information are encrypted using bcrypt, ensuring user security.